zchilton1/training-ground-git-adv/scratchpad.md

-This file is used in the rebase exercise, now with a change!
+This file is used in the rebase exercise, now with a change! ...and another

 Test.